Xero VS Wave

 Wave is ideal for small businesses in need of basic accounting and beautiful invoicing.
 The free pricing structure of Wave is nearly unbelievable.
 For companies who are looking to save money, or who are not quite ready for the in-depth features of Xero, Wave is a brilliant choice.
 Wave is also ideal for Etsy sellers since the software offers a strong Etsy integration and allows you to separate personal and business expenses.

 For mid- to large-sized businesses, or businesses looking for a scalable software that will grow with their company, Xero is the best choice; the company even holds the Merchant Maverick title of “Best Accounting Software for Larger Businesses.”
 This software boasts incredibly detailed and robust features, amazing customer service, and unparalleled uptime, as well as ample integrations and positive customer reviews.
 If you are looking for strong accounting capabilities, Xero won’t let you down.
+If you choose to go with Xero, check out our free How To Set Up Your Xero Account guide to learn how to optimize your account.

 Whichever you choose—Xero, Wave, or even something else altogether—our comprehensive reviews can help you make an informed decision during your hunt for the perfect accounting software.